10 Must-Have Art Supplies for Beginners

 What are transparent watercolors?

-- The two types of watercolors are "transparent" and "opaque."
+- The three types of watercolor paints are transparent, semi-opaque, and opaque.
 Transparent watercolors have the sheer appearance most people associate with this type of paint.

 Choosing Acrylic Paint